MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-vm-management-prerequisites.md

   - To read, modify, and delete the Arc resource bridge, you must have the Contributor role for the resource group.

-  - To provision Arc VMs & entities through Azure Portal, users must have Contributor level access at the subscription level.
+  - To provision Arc VMs & entities through Azure portal, users must have Contributor level access at the subscription level.

 ## Azure Command-Line Interface (CLI) requirements